 Most of the hotels in Las Vegas have resort fees as a way to increase their base rate that is usually attractive.
 If you want to avoid it, you can still find some hotels that don’t have a resort fee.
 Please also remember that in the last couple of years many hotels introduced parking fees, so before deciding where to stay, count all the costs carefully.

-If you plan to use many Las Vegas attractions, it might be a perfect idea to buy a pass that will save you 65% of the money!
-We recommend pass sold by GetYourGuide service that covers over 45 the most famous attractions.
-It might be valid for 2 to 5 days.
+If you plan to use many Las Vegas attractions and stay 3 days in Las Vegas, it might be a perfect idea to buy a pass that will save you 50% of the money!
+We recommend pass sold by GetYourGuide service that covers over 35 of the most famous attractions.
+It’s a great solution.
+Enjoy 2, 3, 4, 5, or 7 Las Vegas activities for one low price with an Explorer Pass, valid for 60 days.
+Choose from 35+ museums, tours, and top attractions and save up to 50%.
 Our favorite attractions included in this pass are:

 - High Roller Observation Wheel at the LINQ: Daytime Pass

 - Hop-On Hop-Off Big Bus Las Vegas 1-Day Standard Tour

 - Eiffel Tower Experience at Paris Las Vegas – Daytime Ticket